Fakerallen/thingpark-iot-flow-js-driver/README.md

   * `double`
   * `boolean`
 * `unitId`: this is an optional value that represents the point unit in case its `type` is `double` or `int64`.
 The list of possible units are defined [here](UNITS.md).
-If a `unitId` is missing, you can raise an issue to integrate it.
+If a `unitId` is missing, you can raise an issue in this project to integrate it.

 Some regular NPM properties in `package.json` are also leveraged by ThingPark X IoT Flow framework.
 These are:
 * `name`: will be used as a module identifier for the `driver`.
 If you are using an NPM scope in the form